ironpeakservices/ironpeak.be/content/blog/gone-phishing.md

 4. **Risky login or user detection**
 Azure AD has a feature called "Risky sign-ins" and "Risky users".
 This is a runtime and adaptive check that they run on a couple of metrics during an Office365 login attempt.

+5. **Push-based MFA**
+In theory push-based MFA provides an unphisheable method since it uses a sideband channel to your Authenticator mobile application.
+However we've seen that spamming those or convincing the user to accept it also a very effective method.
+Partial mitigations would be enabing location, application name and number matching in your Azure Authenticator settings but this is not perfect.

 Identity protection detects risk of a set of types including:

 * Impossible travel